2E0PGS/blog/_posts/2020-08-02-bsd-as-a-backup-plan.md

 `var/log/syslog` showed connection changes but Xorg problem?
 No mouse after re-plug.

-Anyway I ran GhostBSD on Dell desktops and IBM laptops.
+Anyway I have ran GhostBSD on Dell desktops and IBM laptops.

 Oh its missing full file system encryption too.
 Not sure how to implement that yet.

+## Others

 Perhaps GNU Hurd will be more viable soon.
 Otherwise some open source XNU/Darwin based OS could also work.
+NetBSD I need to try again as it's been a long time since I last looked at it.